AdamBudzik/LiveWorldCupScoreboard/README.md

 ### startGame(homeTeam: String, awayTeam: String): Game

-Starts a new game for given a pair of home and away team.
+Starts a new game for a given a pair of home and away team.
 The initial game score is 0-0.

 #### Returns